mattermost/mattermost-developer-documentation/site/content/blog/2021-04-23-optimizing-go-compiler-1.md

 ## Connecting all together

 In order to investigate the issue and solve it, we will need to set up the development environment for the Go compiler.
-I encourage to read the official [documentation](https://golang.org/doc/contribute): it is comprehensive and easy to understand.
+I encourage you to read the official [documentation](https://golang.org/doc/contribute): it is comprehensive and easy to understand.
 There are some particularities to the process, as the need to use Gerrit instead of Github, but it is really straightforward.

-For the specifics we will need to use through this post, we can summarize a couple of things.
-All the commands in this section assume that you are in the Go repository root directory.
+For the specifics we will need to use in these posts, we can summarize a couple of things.
+All the commands in this section assume that you have cloned the Go repository and have a shell open in its root directory.

 ### How to apply the changes done to the rewrite rules